zhao-song-math/zhao-song-math.github.io/_pages/about.md

 Research
 ------
 Song’s research includes a variety of topics in the mathematics of network science, complex systems, and data science, including multiplex networks, dynamic systems, and community detection.
-Using machine learning algorithms and statistical models, Song focuses on the analysis of network representations of data in fields such as neuroscience and social science
+Using machine learning algorithms and statistical models, Song focuses on the analysis of network representations of data in fields such as neuroscience and social science.

 Education
 ------